thunderthief5/dotfiles/README.md

 ## What do I use to organize dotfiles?

-I use `stow` (GNU STOW).
+I use `stow` (GNU Stow).
 It is available on almost every distro.

 1.Install stow using your package manager.

 2. Clone this repo
 `git clone https://github.com/thunderthief5/dotfiles.git`

 3. Use stow to adopt the home/ folder.
 This command will place symlinks to all the dotfiles in their appropriate locations in the home directory.
 `cd dotfiles`
 `stow -v --adopt home/`

 4. If you add any new files to your dotfiles folder, you may update it using the restow flag.
 `stow -v --adopt --restow home/`